-Doing, requiring or encouraging any act, whether or not the act is voluntarily agreed upon, in conjunction with initiation or continued membership or participation in any group, that causes or creates a substantial risk of causing mental or physical harm or humiliation.
-Such acts may include, but are not limited to, use of alcohol, creation of excessive fatigue, and paddling, punching or kicking in any form.
+Doing, requiring or encouraging any act, whether or not the act is voluntarily agreed upon, in conjunction with tied to initiation, or continued membership, or participation in any group, that causes or creates a substantial risk of causing mental or physical harm or humiliation.
+Such acts may include, but are not limited to, using e of alcohol, creating on of excessive fatigue, and paddling, punching, or kicking in any form.
 Failure to intervene, prevent, or report acts of hazing may constitute a violation of this section.